Jason Barickman: Illinois State Senate

 During the 2011 decennial redistricting, the 53rd district was redrawn to include portions of Bloomington and Normal while losing Tazewell County.
 In the 2012 Republican primary, Barickman opted to run for the Illinois Senate against Shane Cultra.
 Barickman defeated Cultra with 19,713 votes to Cultra's 11,861 votes.
 Barickman won the general election.

 On February 14, 2013, Barickman was the lone Republican senator to vote in favor of the Religious Freedom and Marriage Fairness Act which legalized same-sex marriage in Illinois.
 During the 2014 regular legislative session, Barickman, as co-chair of the Legislative Audit Commission, was heavily involved in the audit of former Governor Pat Quinn's controversial Neighborhood Recovery Initiative (NRI), a program which was hastily implemented by Quinn in the weeks leading up to the election, and was described by many as a wasteful disaster.
 NRI spent more than $50 million in taxpayer funding in grants to agencies in Chicago.
 This was followed by multiple criminal investigations and an additional state audit.
 Barickman has continued to work with members of both political parties to address the shortcomings in Illinois grant law to prevent future disasters similar to NRI.

-On September 18, 2016 following the resignation of Deputy Minority Leader Matt Murphy (R-Palatine) resignation from the Republican Leadership, and Illinois Senate, Republican Minority Leader Christine Radogno (R-Lemont) appointed Barickman to Republican Minority Whip for the Republican Senate Caucus, then after the next recent election, Senator Barickman was promoted to one of four Assistant Republican Leadership positions.
+On September 18, 2016, following Deputy Minority Leader Matt Murphy's (R-Palatine) resignation from the Illinois Senate, Republican Minority Leader Christine Radogno (R-Lemont) appointed Barickman to serve as Republican Minority Whip for the Republican Senate Caucus, then after the next recent election, Senator Barickman was promoted to one of four Assistant Republican Leadership positions.
 When the 102nd General Assembly convened in January 2021, Barickman was elevated to Caucus Chair and is now also serving as the Caucus Floor Leader.

 Senator Barickman was heavily involved in the process of reforming Illinois' outdated formula for distributing school funding.
 He was the first to file legislation establishing an Evidence Based Model (EBM).
 Through his advocacy, the EBM concept was eventually embraced by lawmakers from both parties and the Governor, and was the basis for a new funding system signed into law in 2017.